 Niall Keatley, trumpet

 Niall began his musical studies at the City of Belfast School of Music at the age of nine.
-While at the C.B.S.M he was a member of the City of Belfast Youth Orchestra and also played with a number of Brass Bands in the Northern Ireland area.
-In addition Niall was principal trumpet with the National Youth Orchestra of Great Britain performing in some of Europe’s finest concert halls.
-Niall was awarded a scholarship to study at the Royal Academy of Music where his teachers included, Ian Balmain, James Watson and John Wallace.
-During this time Niall was a member of the European Union Youth Orchestra and also spent a short time with the Black Dyke Mills Brass Band.
-As a free-lance trumpet player Niall has performed with various orchestras including, the London Symphony Orchestra, the Royal Philharmonic Orchestra, the Orchestra of the Royal Opera House, the Royal Ballet Sinfonia and the BBC National Orchestra of Wales.
+While at the C.B.S.M he was a member of the City of Belfast Youth Orchestra, the Big Band and also played with a number of Brass Bands in the Northern Ireland area.
+In addition, Niall was principal trumpet with the National Youth Orchestra of Great Britain performing in some of Europe’s finest concert halls.
+In 1997 Niall was awarded a scholarship to study at the Royal Academy of Music where his teachers included, John Wallace, James Watson and Ian Balmain.
+During this time Niall was a member of the European Union Youth Orchestra and also the Verbier Festival Orchestra in Switzerland.
 In 2002 Niall performed Haydn’s trumpet concerto on BBC television with the Ulster Orchestra as part of the BBC Last night of the Proms, Proms in the Park series.
-As well as being a member of Onyx brass, Niall has performed with a number of chamber ensembles including, London Brass, LSO Brass, London Winds and the Wallace Collection.
+In 2017, After 6 years in the Royal Philharmonic Orchestra, Niall joined the London Symphony Orchestra as 3rd trumpet.

 Alan Thomas, trumpet

-Alongside his work with Onyx brass, Alan is also the Principal Trumpet of the BBC Symphony Orchestra, probably most famous for its performances in the BBC proms season and most notably the Last night of the Proms.
-Previous to this appointment he was Joint-Principal Trumpet of the City of Birmingham Symphony Orchestra 2004-13.
+Alongside his work with Onyx brass, Alan is also the Joint-Principal Trumpet of the City of Birmingham Symphony Orchestra, a position he also held from 2004-13.
+In between Alan held the position of Principal Trumpet with the BBC Symphony Orchestra which is probably most famous for its performances in the BBC proms season and most notably the Last night of the Proms.

 Alan studied at the Birmingham Conservatoire between 1996 and 2000 where he gained a first class honours degree.
 During this time he won the Shell/LSO prize, playing the Hummel trumpet concerto with the LSO in the Barbican, and won the Brass prize in the Royal Overseas League.
 He was also a winner of the Musicians Benevolent Fund’s Charles Leggett Award.

 Alan moved to London to study at the Royal College of Music under the guidance of Malcolm Smith, Andy Crowley and Paul Archibald.
 Whilst there, he gained experience freelancing with London Symphony Orchestra, Philharmonia, Royal Opera House, Royal Philharmonic Orchestra, London Sinfonietta, London Brass and Ensemble Modern.
-He returned to the Birmingham Conservatoire in 2004 as a trumpet tutor and was awarded Honorary Membership in 2006 and a Fellowship in 2012.
+He returned to the Royal Birmingham Conservatoire in 2004 as a trumpet tutor, was awarded Honorary Membership in 2006 and a Fellowship in 2012, and now holds the position of Associate Head of Brass.
 He is also a Professor of Trumpet at the Royal College of Music.

 Andrew Sutton, horn